mzakhidov/AI_Emotion_Detector_App/README.md

 ### Introduction

 For this peer-graded final course project, I have assumed the role of a software engineer who needs to develop an AI-based web application.
-Goal was to analyze the scenario and perform the following tasks:
+Objective was to analyze the scenario and perform the following tasks:

 + Task 1: Clone the project repository
 + Task 2: Create an emotion detection application using Watson NLP library